 If the evaluator actually understands what you are writing, that will help them award you the score that you actually deserve.
 In the end, though it might seem tedious, this trimming exercise can become a win-win situation for everyone involved.

-This article was originally published by Ashley Kayes on her blog Proposal Reflections.
+This article was originally published by Ashley Kayes on Proposal Reflections.